-We expect our Immune Medicine revenue to decrease in the short term primarily due to our expected reduction in revenue generated from the Genentech Agreement.
-Over the long term, we expect our Immune Medicine revenue to increase as we or our collaborators advance therapies to commercialization.
+We expect our Immune Medicine revenue to increase in the long term as we or our collaborators advance therapies to commercialization.
 Our Immune Medicine revenue may fluctuate from period to period due to the timing of expenses incurred, changes in estimates of total anticipated costs related to the Genentech Agreement and other events not within our control, including the recognition of milestones under the Genentech Agreement and the timing of receipt of customer samples from our biopharmaceutical customers.